 FOR IMMEDIATE RELEASE

 WAUNAKEE, Wis.
-(May 11, 2020) – Thousands of music students who prepared to perform vocal and instrumental solos in cancelled District/State Solo & Ensemble Festivals recently participated in the Wisconsin School Music Association (WSMA) Virtual Solo Festival — an alternative experience the non-profit organization scrambled to develop and launch for youth statewide (and beyond) amidst the pandemic “social distancing” restrictions.
+(April 21, 2021) – Thousands of music students who prepared to perform vocal and instrumental solos and ensembles are participating in the Wisconsin School Music Association (WSMA) Virtual Solo & Ensemble Festival — an alternative experience the non-profit organization developed and launched for youth statewide amidst the pandemic “social distancing” restrictions.

-“Our WSMA team, along with partner CS Music, worked vigorously to quickly adapt key parts of the traditional WSMA Solo & Ensemble experience in order to give music students the opportunity to perform for feedback from adjudicators through a special video submission platform,” said WSMA Executive Director Laurie Fellenz.
+“Our team has worked vigorously to adapt the traditional WSMA Solo & Ensemble experience to a virtual environment in order to give music students the opportunity to perform for feedback from adjudicators through the special video submission app.
+For many students, this has been their most prominent music education experience of the current school year, offering a familiar event when other opportunities to perform may not have been possible,” said WSMA Executive Director Laurie Fellenz.

-Over 5,000 students took part in the WSMA Virtual Solo Festival, which opened in March and concluded in May.
-The total consists of a little more than 2,500 district and 2,500 state submissions, representing participation from all geographic areas and school sizes in Wisconsin.
+The WSMA Virtual Solo & Ensemble Festival recently reached a milestone of 16,000+ entries, making it the largest known virtual festival of its kind in the United States.
+This total represents participation from all geographic areas and school sizes in Wisconsin.
 Students from bordering states of Minnesota, Illinois and Michigan also participated in the timely offering.
-More than 200 WSMA certified adjudicators, many of whom are active Wisconsin music educators (many also donated their time), evaluated the video submissions, provided feedback, and also a rating if desired.
-Students were able to upload their performance video and receive evaluation/comments all through a single portal, originally created by CS Music as an audition evaluation program, and adapted exclusively for WSMA Solo & Ensemble Festivals.
-Students also celebrated “virtually” through a WSMA social media recognition campaign.
+More than 275 WSMA certified adjudicators, many of whom are active Wisconsin music educators, evaluated the video submissions, provided feedback, and also a rating if desired.
+Students were able to upload their performance video and receive evaluation/comments all through the WSMA Festival App, specially developed in 2020 for the WSMA Virtual Solo & Ensemble Festival.
+This experience was also made possible by music publishers generously granting permission for digital use of selections on the WSMA Festival Music List, in order to comply with copyright laws.

-Students must earn a “starred first” rating in Class A (which consists of the most difficult music) at a WSMA District Music Festival to qualify for WSMA State Music Festivals.
+Students must earn a “starred first” rating in Class A (which consists of the most difficult music) at the district level to qualify for state level of the WSMA Virtual Solo & Ensemble Festival.
 The participants, in grades 6-12, can choose from a variety of instrumental and vocal solo and ensemble categories for their performances in district festivals throughout the state.
 In a typical year, WSMA has held over 225 such events, involving more participants than any other student activity.

 WSMA continues to receive national recognition as a leader among state music associations.
 Learn more about WSMA and how its mission is carried out, by going to wsmamusic.org.